 I can relate to what Picasso said: “inspiration exists, but it has to find you working” and the quote by Glenn Gould “The purpose of art is not the release of a momentary ejection of adrenaline but rather the gradual, lifelong construction of a state of wonder and serenity.”

-A native of Venice, Italy, Michele Caniato is currently Boston based.
+A native of Venice, Italy, Michele Caniato is a Boston based musician.
 He earned a double major B.M. from Berklee College of Music, pursued graduate studies at New England Conservatory, and received his D.M.A. in composition from Boston University.

-Former Teachers: Michael Abene, Frank Battisti, Richard Cornell, John Daverio, Lukas Foss, Robert Freedman, Charles Fussell, Jimmy Giuffre, Greg Hopkins, Harvey Pittel, John La Porta, William Thomas McKinley, Sue Ellen Kuzma, Hal Crook, Jim McNeely, Marjorie Merryman, Bill Pierce, Herb Pomeroy, Ana Popa.
+Former Teachers, with gratitude: Michael Abene, Frank Battisti, Richard Cornell, John Daverio, Lukas Foss, Robert Freedman, Charles Fussell, Jimmy Giuffre, Greg Hopkins, Harvey Pittel, John La Porta, William Thomas McKinley, Sue Ellen Kuzma, Hal Crook, Jim McNeely, Marjorie Merryman, Bill Pierce, Herb Pomeroy, Ana Popa.